emf-creaf/emf_web/content/workflows/r_parallel_computing_tech_doc/index.md

 Figure 4: Same data analysis workflow as before but running in parallel, each process in a different CPU core
 </div>

 This kind of *embarrasingly parallel tasks* are the ones that beneficiate most of parallelization.

 ## A little introduction to loops and maps in R (`for`, `lapply`, `map`...)

 ### Loops

 We talk before about *embarrassingly parallel problems*, repetitive tasks that have little or not connection between each other more than the origin of the inputs and can be easily separated into parallel tasks.
 These tasks are usually the ones we think about when we talk about `for` loops.
 One example can be bootstrapping model coefficients (<a href="#lst-loop" class="quarto-xref">Listing 2</a>).
-For example, we are interested in the relationship between sepal length and *Iris* species (example extracted from the `doParallel` package vignette):
+In this example, we are interested in the relationship between sepal length and *Iris* species (example extracted from the `doParallel` package vignette):

 <div id="lst-loop">